 Okra can offer fiber and some useful nutrients, which is why some owners like it as a low-calorie vegetable treat.
 For some dogs, it can be a reasonable occasional add-on.

 But it is not a required food, and it is not automatically better than every other vegetable.
-Some dogs handle okra well, while others may not love the texture or may get mild digestive upset if they eat too much.
+Some dogs handle okra well, while others may not love the texture or may get mild digestive upset if they have too much.

 Okra can be fine, but it is still a moderation food rather than a must-have.